subodhchhabra/mac-dev-setup/README.md

     $ pip install --upgrade distribute
     $ pip install --upgrade pip

 Executable scripts from Python packages you install will be put in `/usr/local/share/python`, so let's add it to the `$PATH`.
-To do so, we'll create a `.path` text file in the home directory (I've already set up `.bash_profile` to call this file):

-    $ cd ~
-    $ subl .path

-And add these lines to `.path`:
+And add these lines to `.bash_profile`:

 ```bash
 PATH=/usr/local/share/python:$PATH